gnunn1/tilix/README.md

 |OpenSUSE|[Package Search](https://software.opensuse.org/package/terminix)|
 |AOSC OS|[ABBS Manifest](https://github.com/AOSC-Dev/aosc-os-abbs/tree/staging/extra-utils/terminix)|

-For 64 bit distros where a package is not available, Terminix can be installed manually from the releases section by downloading terminix.zip and following these instructions:
+For 64-bit distros where a package is not available, Terminix can be installed manually from the releases section by downloading terminix.zip and following these instructions:

 ```
 sudo unzip terminix.zip -d /
 sudo glib-compile-schemas /usr/share/glib-2.0/schemas/
 ```

-Note the project is actively looking for package maintainers, if you are interested in assuming this role for one or more distros please see [Issue #25](https://github.com/gnunn1/terminix/issues/25).
+Note the project is actively looking for package maintainers, if you are interested in assuming this role for one or more distributions please see [Issue #25](https://github.com/gnunn1/terminix/issues/25).

-At this time no 32 bit version of Terminix is available and there are no plans to create a 32 bit version at this time.
-While in theory it would be possible to compile a 32 bit version from source code, no testing of this has been done.
+At this time no 32-bit version of Terminix is available and there are no plans to create a 32-bit version at this time.
+While in theory it would be possible to compile a 32-bit version from source code, no testing of this has been done.

 #### Uninstall Terminix